I was born and raised in Cape Town, South Africa. I was raised in a God-loving family and loved the Lord from a young age.

 Looking back, I can now see how the Holy Spirit was preparing me for that moment in the years leading up to it by the Christians God put in my life, with the most important person being my wife Katie.
 Since that time I have grown so much in the Lord and have experienced what a faithful and loving God we have as our Heavenly Father.
 It is a privilege to serve him in ministry and, not surprisingly, I now find myself getting emotional very easily when I think about what a Wonderful Savior I have!

-In 1989, I graduated from the University of Washington with a Bachelor’s Degree in Criminal Justice.
-I was planning to become a lawyer but after getting accepted to law school, I felt the Lord calling me into pastoral ministry.
-For three years, I served as an assistant pastor of a small church in a Seattle suburb before moving to Hillsboro, Oregon to attend Multnomah Biblical Seminary.
-While in Portland, I was blessed to serve with Pastor Rich at Calvary Chapel Worship Center for three years before moving to Dallas, Texas to continue my education at Dallas Theological Seminary.
-During my stay in Dallas, I started a Calvary Chapel and was honored to serve as the senior pastor for eight years.
-In 2005, I moved back to Hillsboro and once again served on staff at CCWC and then worked for an internet marketing firm for five years, eventually becoming the Vice President of Operations.
-In February of 2013, I was invited back on staff at CCWC as an associate pastor.
-I completed my Master’s Degree in the Spring of 2018 and have begun my doctoral studies at Southern Evangelical Seminary.
+I graduated from the University of Washington in 1989 with a Bachelor’s Degree in Criminal Justice and was later accepted into law school, but I declined the offer because I felt the Lord had called me into pastoral ministry.
+I served as an assistant pastor of a church in a Seattle suburb for three years and then moved to Hillsboro, Oregon to attend Multnomah Biblical Seminary.
+While in Portland, I served at Calvary Chapel Worship Center (CCWC) for three years as an assistant pastor and then relocated to Dallas, Texas to continue my education at Dallas Theological Seminary.
+During my stay in Dallas, I started a Calvary Chapel and served as the senior pastor for eight years.
+In 2013, I returned to the staff at CCWC and currently serve as an associate pastor.
+I earned my Master of Arts in Religious Studies in 2018 and my Doctor of Ministry in Apologetics in 2022 from Southern Evangelical Seminary.

-The Lord has blessed me with a beautiful wife, Heidi, and together we enjoy raising our children and working together in ministry.
-I am grateful for the opportunity to serve the Lord and His people here at Calvary Chapel.
+The Lord has blessed me with a beautiful wife, Heidi.
+We enjoy raising our daughter and working together in ministry.
+I am grateful for the opportunity to serve the Lord and His people at CCWC.

 Just a few short years ago, my husband and I were searching for a church we could call home.
 The Lord led us to CCWC and we have been coming here for over 10 years now.
 As a child I knew about God, but didn’t know about the personal relationship I could have with Him through Jesus.
 I was very lost when I was young, because of this.
 I came to faith in Jesus Christ after attending just a couple services here at CCWC.
 The Lord met me in the prayer room as I prayed and asked Him to be in my life.
 He healed all those years of hurt and I suddenly didn’t feel lost anymore; I felt accepted and loved.
 My heart is to share the gospel with children so that they know about the love Jesus has for them.